haleykujawa/SWAT_BOA/README.md

 # SWAT_BOA
 R scripts for running SWAT and rewriting parameters

-In RunAllScripts_SWATv60.5.2 right after line 43 is where I would imagine you pass the parameters from BOA to the R script to have it rewrite the parameters
+In RunAllScripts_SWATv60.5.2 right after line 43 is where I would imagine you pass the parameters from BOA to the R script to have it rewrite the parameters.
+I noted the range that you could start off with for the two parameters.

 Does RunAllScripts_SWATv60.5.2  need to be put on some sort of loop with BOA?